EBSCO Information Services

-EBSCO Information Services, headquartered in Ipswich, Massachusetts, is a division of EBSCO Industries Inc., a private company headquartered in Birmingham, Alabama.
+EBSCO Information Services, headquartered in Ipswich, Massachusetts, is a division of EBSCO Industries, a private company headquartered in Birmingham, Alabama.
 EBSCO provides products and services to libraries of many types around the world.
 Its products include EBSCONET, a complete e-resource management system, and EBSCOhost, which supplies a fee-based online research service with 375 full-text databases, a collection of 600,000-plus ebooks, subject indexes, point-of-care medical references, and an array of historical digital archives.
 In 2010, EBSCO introduced its EBSCO Discovery Service (EDS) to institutions, which allows searches of a portfolio of journals and magazines.

 History

-EBSCO Information Services is a division of EBSCO Industries Inc., a company founded in 1944 by Elton Bryson Stephens Sr. and headquartered in Birmingham, Alabama.
+EBSCO Information Services is a division of EBSCO Industries, a company founded in 1944 by Elton Bryson Stephens Sr. and headquartered in Birmingham, Alabama.
 "EBSCO" is an acronym for Elton B. Stephens Company.
 EBSCO Industries has annual sales of about $3 billion.
 It is one of the largest privately held companies in Alabama and one of the top 200 in the United States, based on revenues and employee numbers.

 EBSCO Information Services originated in 1984 as a print publication called Popular Magazine Review, featuring article abstracts from more than 300 magazines.
 In 1987 the company was purchased by EBSCO Industries and its name was changed to EBSCO Publishing.
 It employed around 750 people by 2007.
 In 2003, it acquired Whitston Publishing, another database provider.
 In 2010 EBSCO purchased NetLibrary and in 2011 it took over H. W. Wilson Company.
 EBSCO Publishing merged with EBSCO Information Services on July 1, 2013, with the merged business operating as EBSCO Information Services.
 In 2015 EBSCO acquired YBP (Yankee Book Peddler) Library Services from Baker & Taylor, and later renamed it GOBI Library Solutions.

 Metapress was founded in 1998 as an online publication platform for content creators to produce and host their printed journal editions online.
 A division of EBSCO, the platform became one of the world's largest scholarly content hosts, with over 31,000 publications from over 180 publishers.
 Atypon acquired the Metapress business from EBSCO in 2014, with the Metapress platform to be discontinued and customers moved to Atypon's Literatum platform.
 Content was migrated to Literatum on May 21, 2015.

 In February 2020, EBSCO Information Services announced their agreement to acquire Zepheira, a company founded in February 2007 and headquartered in Reston, Virginia, with leaders in Semantic Web and who helped develop Dublin Core, BIBFRAME and the Library.Link Network.
 Following its merger, Zepheira continues to operates as an independent division.